takaakit/design-pattern-examples-in-java/README.md

 * Download the plug-in from [M PLUS plug-in site](https://sites.google.com/view/m-plus-plugin/download), and install.
   **Use ver.2.4.0 or higher.**

-**Development Environment for Java**
+**Development Environment for Java and JavaFX**
-* Prepare an arbitrary development environment for Java (e.g. [IntelliJ](https://www.jetbrains.com/idea/download/)).
+* Prepare an arbitrary development environment for Java and JavaFX.
+If you don't want to install JavaFX, you need to remove the following packages that use JavaFX to prevent build errors.
+  - src/main/java/behavioralPatterns/command
+  - src/main/java/behavioralPatterns/mediator
+  - src/main/java/behavioralPatterns/state

 Usage
 -----
 * Select model elements on the model browser of Astah, and press the "Generate code" button to generate.
 * The generated code has "User Code Area".
 The "User Code Area" is the area enclosed by "˅" and "˄".
 Handwritten code written in the "User Code Area" remains after a re-generation.
-* You can run the program from "Main.kt" for each design pattern.
+* You can run the program from "Main.java" for each design pattern.
 * For detailed usage of the tools, please see [Astah Manual](http://astah.net/manual) and [M PLUS plug-in Tips](https://sites.google.com/view/m-plus-plugin/tips).

 ![](screenshots/Usage.gif "Usage")